Blue-Shadow/nchud/readme.txt

       display on; setting it to "Counters and %" (2), draws the stats as percentages, as well;
       setting it to "Off" (0), toggles the display off.

+    - Received damage
+      CVAR: nchud_toggledamage
+      Default: Off (0)

+      Controls the toggling of the received damage display.
+Setting this to "On" (1), toggles the display on, while setting it to "Off" (0), toggles it off.

     - Air supply bar
       CVAR: nchud_toggleair
       Default: On (1)